4 Common Types of Adoption Fees

 This is not how we do things.
 American Adoptions has a Risk-Sharing Program that refunds adoptive families in the case of an adoption disruption, that way you are in charge of your funds and free to do what is best for you.
 Our goal is always to serve your family in the best way possible.

-If you have more questions about adoption expenses or our specific adoption agency fees, you can call 1-800-ADOPTION to speak with an adoption specialist.
-You can also request more free information about adoption.
+If you have more questions about adoption expenses or our specific adoption agency fees, request more free information about adoption.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.